hl-valdemar/honeylang/README.md

 window := create_window({ .title = "My Game", .fullscreen = true })
 ```

-The descriptor struct approach has an advantage: adding new fields with
-defaults doesn't break any existing call sites.
-With default arguments, adding
-a new parameter (even with a default) changes the function signature, and
-likely the parameter order.
+The descriptor struct approach has an advantage: adding new fields with defaults doesn't break any existing call sites.
+With default arguments, adding a new parameter (even with a default) changes the function signature, and likely the parameter order.

 ## First-Class Functions

 Functions in Honey are first-class values.
-They can be passed as arguments,
-returned from other functions, and stored in structs.
-This enables powerful
-patterns like callbacks, higher-order functions, and configurable behavior.

-Honey does **not** have closures—functions cannot capture variables from their
+They can be passed as arguments, returned from other functions, and stored in structs.
+This enables powerful patterns like callbacks, higher-order functions, and configurable behavior.
+Honey does not have closures — functions cannot capture variables from their enclosing scope.
-enclosing scope.
 If a function needs data, it takes it as a parameter.
-This
-keeps data flow explicit and avoids hidden state or lifetime complexity.
+This keeps data flow explicit and avoids hidden state or lifetime complexity.

 ### Function Types